SleeplessByte/media-types-ruby/README.md

 ## Using Assertions in MediaTypes

 When using this library to make your own media types, you can use the methods `assert_pass` and `assert_fail` to define checks that your new Media Type matches your expectations.

-These methods take a fixture (as shown below) and store assertions to be carried out when either `assert_sane!` is called.
+These methods take a json string (as shown below) and store assertions to be carried out when `assert_sane!` is called.
+This will help you ensure that the MediaType definitions you write will actually have the requirements you expect them to.

-`assert_sane!` can be used as a debugging/development tool (as shown below), giving you a convenient way to check that the MediaType you are building is operating as you intend.
+`assert_sane!` can be used as a testing tool (as shown below), giving you a convenient way to check that the MediaType you are building is operating as you intend.
 It raises with a list of failing fixtures if any of the expectations aren't met.
+These checks will help you ensure MediaType definitions do not get introduced into your codebase if they do not showcase the behaviour you expect of them.

-Alternatively, the first time the `validate!` method is called on a Media Type, the collection of assertions stored (defined by `assert_pass` and `assert_fail`) for that Media Type are executed.
-If any of the assertions fail, subsequent calls to `validate!` re-run the assertions.
+Alternatively, when `validate!` method is called on a Media Type for the first time, the collection of assertions stored (defined by `assert_pass` and `assert_fail`) for that Media Type are executed.

 ```ruby
 class MyMedia